wfhutch/wfhutch.github.io/skills.md

   <div id="takinStock-text">
     <h3>Takin' Stock</h3>
     <p>This is an ASP.NET MVC 5 app built using C#.
-With this app you can manage all of your personal inventory and account for an item being lost or stolen.</p>
+With this app you can manage all of your personal inventory and account for an item being lost or stolen.
+Clicking on the image will take you to my Github repo for this project.</p>
   </div>